cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 > **&#9432; Try it out:** Compile this code.
 Are you able to move the points?

 When this is done, only one thing is missing.
 You have to indicate in `onHover` the the point can be moved.
 Change from `setDefaultCursor` or `setMoveCursor`.
+You must also `setMoveCursor` in the end of `onClick` since `onHover` is not called before you release and move the mouse.

 > **&#9432; Try it out:** Do you see the move cursor?

 Undo dragging is missing from the architecture.
 It is not hard to implement within this framework and I have a pattern for this that covers most cases.
 It could be generally made within BaseEditTool.

-## Playing with the color and the to visual style
+## Playing with the color and the render style

 If the mouse is below the selected domain object, you can try to use the mouse wheel to do some changes.
 You must override the onWheel.
 Here is the implementation: